 Traditional Zuppa Toscana originated in the Tuscany area and in its classic form, would include cannelini beans and tons of veggies, like zucchini, carrots, celery, potatoes, kale and even tomato pulp.
 It would also include Italian bacon, chili powder and toasted bread.
 It makes me think more of a minestrone.
 That’s definitely not how we picture Zuppa Toscana in the U.S.

-I wanted my soup to include all the flavor and nutrition that come from veggies, but allow it to have more of the appearance of the familiar restaurant chain Zuppa Toscana, that my family loves and accepts. lol
+I wanted my soup to include all the flavor and nutrition that comes from veggies, but allow it to have more of the appearance of the familiar restaurant chain Zuppa Toscana, that my family loves and accepts. lol

-How I Make My Non-Traditional Zuppa Toscana
+How I Make My Non-Traditional Gluten Free Zuppa Toscana

 I minced the vegetables up, finely, in my food processor.
 Then I cooked them down in part of the chicken stock until they all but disappeared.
 After that, I used my stick blender to finish them off. lol No one in my family will EVER be able to detect them, except for the lovely flavors.
 That’s a win for Mom.
 Thank you very much.

 I also wanted to amp up the flavor of the chicken stock.
 As you know from previous soup recipes, I would typically add bouillon to do that.
-That is not Whole 30 compliant, however.
+That is not gluten free or Whole 30 compliant, however.
 My solution was nutritional yeast, and believe it or not, apple cider vinegar.
 They worked perfectly!